Janissary: Revolts and disbandment

 The extravagant parties of the Ottoman ruling classes during the Tulip Period caused a lot of unrest among the Ottoman population.
 In September 1730, janissaries headed by Patrona Halil backed in Istanbul a rebellion by 12,000 Albanian troops which caused the abdication of Sultan Ahmed III and the death of the Grand Vizier Damad Ibrahim.
-The rebellion was crashed in three weeks with the massacre of 7,000 rebels, but it marked the end of the Tulip Era and the beginning of Sultan Mahmud I's reign.
+The rebellion was crushed in three weeks with the massacre of 7,000 rebels, but it marked the end of the Tulip Era and the beginning of Sultan Mahmud I's reign.
 In 1804, the Dahias, the Janissary junta that ruled Serbia at the time, having taken power in the Sanjak of Smederevo in defiance of the Sultan, feared that the Sultan would make use of the Serbs to oust them.
 To forestall this they decided to execute all prominent nobles throughout Central Serbia, a move known as the Slaughter of the Knezes.
 According to historical sources of the city of Valjevo, the heads of the murdered men were put on public display in the central square to serve as an example to those who might plot against the rule of the Janissaries.
 The event triggered the start of the Serbian Revolution with the First Serbian Uprising aimed at putting an end to the 370 years of Ottoman occupation of modern Serbia.

-In 1807 a Janissary revolt deposed Sultan Selim III, who had tried to modernize the army along Western European lines.
+In 1807, a Janissary revolt deposed Sultan Selim III, who had tried to modernize the army along Western European lines.
 This modern army that Selim III created was called Nizam-ı Cedid.
 His supporters failed to recapture power before Mustafa IV had him killed, but elevated Mahmud II to the throne in 1808.
 When the Janissaries threatened to oust Mahmud II, he had the captured Mustafa executed and eventually came to a compromise with the Janissaries.
 Ever mindful of the threat that the Janissaries posed, the sultan spent the next years discreetly securing his position.
 The Janissaries' abuse of power, military ineffectiveness, resistance to reform, and the cost of salaries to 135,000 men, many of whom were not actually serving soldiers, had all become intolerable.

 By 1826, the sultan was ready to move against the Janissaries in favour of a more modern military.
 The sultan informed them, through a fatwa, that he was forming a new army, organised and trained along modern European lines.
 As predicted, they mutinied, advancing on the sultan's palace.
 In the ensuing fight, the Janissaries' barracks were set aflame by artillery fire, resulting in 4,000 Janissary fatalities.
 The survivors were either exiled or executed, and their possessions were confiscated by the Sultan.
 This event is now called the Auspicious Incident.
 The last of the Janissaries were then put to death by decapitation in what was later called the Tower of Blood, in Thessaloniki.